fdazen/fda-documentation/property_info.md

 ##**Time Zone**

-At the moment it is not currently possible to change the time zone directly from your account.
-Please contact our Support Team at support@frontdeskanywhere.com to change it!
+{{site.data.alerts.note}} At the moment it is not currently possible to change the time zone directly from your account.
+Please contact our Support Team at help@frontdeskanywhere.com to change it! {{site.data.alerts.end}}